kfdevera/kfdevera/index.md

 ---

-## 📉 Telecom Churn Prediction Dashboard — Python + Power BI
+## 📉 Telco Churn Prediction Dashboard — Python + Power BI

 This project analyzes and predicts customer churn using the **Telco Customer Churn dataset from Kaggle**.
 Using **Python in Google Colab**, I built a machine learning pipeline and trained a **Random Forest model** to identify customers at risk of churn.
 I then visualized the prediction output in **Power BI**.